Michael Maloney: Career

 He is active in radio drama on BBC Radio 4, playing the Dean in both series of High Table, Lower Orders and Giles the gossip columnist in His Master's Voice.
 He has made a guest appearance in the BBC Radio 4 series Baldi.
 He has also appeared in a Bollywood films Kisna, and I See You, playing the detective inspector.

 In 2010, he appeared in long-running drama Casualty as consultant Howard Fairfax, and in series 4 of the political satire series The Thick of It, he played Matthew Hodge, part of the Goolding Inquiry.
 In 2013, he portrayed Sir Henry Stafford, third husband of Lady Margaret Beaufort, in the BBC TV series The White Queen.

 In 2016, he appeared in the ITV/Netflix series Paranoid.
 He was also in the second series of Utopia for Channel 4 and played Edward Heath in series 3 of The Crown.
 He most recently has a cameo role in Belfast, directed by Kenneth Branagh, and played the role of Vanya, in Vanya, Sonia, Masha and Spike, by Christopher Durang, directed by Walter Bobbie, at the Charing Cross Theatre.

-He has recorded many audiobooks including Captain Corelli's Mandolin.
+He has recorded many audio books, including Captain Corelli's Mandolin.

 He has also lent his voice to various video game characters, including The Lost Soul in the 2013 video game Castlevania: Lords of Shadow - Mirror of Fate, Avallac'h in the 2015 video game The Witcher 3: Wild Hunt, and Doloran in the 2018 video game Ni no Kuni II: Revenant Kingdom.

-In 2025, Maloney will star as Hercule Poirot in a touring production of Murder on the Orient Express.
+In 2025, Maloney starred as Hercule Poirot in a touring production of Murder on the Orient Express.
+In September 2026, he played the part of Ernest Eccles in a new stage adaptation of Patrick Hamilton's 20,000 Streets Under the Sky, adapted by Simon Reade and directed by Matthew Iliffe, which premiered at London's Southwark Playhouse Borough.

 Personal life

-Maloney's father emigrated from County Cork, Ireland to Godalming, Surrey, UK.

-In 2002, Maloney married Italian-American model and photographer Kim Andreolli; Maloney and Andreolli had one child, a daughter, before divorcing.
+In 2002, Maloney married Italian-American model and photographer Kim Andreolli.

-Maloney lives in South London in Clapham.

 He is an advocate for macrobiotic eating.